List of One Life to Live characters introduced in the 1980s: Pamela Stuart

-Pamela returns to Llanview on January 18, 2008 at the invitation of Asa's son Bo Buchanan, and attends the Buchanan Enterprises board meeting to weigh in on the possibility that Jared Banks is the illegitimate son of Asa, who had died on August 16, 2007.
+Pamela returns to Llanview on January 18, 2008, at the invitation of Asa's son Bo Buchanan, and attends the Buchanan Enterprises board meeting to weigh in on the possibility that Jared Banks is the illegitimate son of Asa, who had died on August 16, 2007.
 Bo had determined that Asa had been with Pamela around the time of Jared's conception; Pamela confirms that Asa had never met Jared's mother Valerie Banks.
 To the shock of everyone assembled, Pamela reveals that Valerie had in fact been her sister; Pamela then drops the bombshell that she is actually Jared's biological mother.
 Afraid of losing Asa's love by bringing a child into the relationship, Pamela had asked Valerie to secretly adopt Asa's son.
 Pamela declares him the Buchanan heir; after the board meeting lets out, however, Pamela returns to meet with Jared alone.
 It is revealed that Pamela has lied to the Buchanans and is merely going along with Jared's scheme; Pamela is not really Jared's mother.
 Jared had not been aware that Pamela was going to appear at the meeting or lie for him, but Pamela explains that it was the least she could do "after everything my brother" — a violent abuser named Harlan Oliver who dated Jared's mother after Charlie left the Banks household — "did to you and your family."
 Pamela wishes Jared good luck with the company.

 Pamela is summoned back to Llanview by Natalie Buchanan on April 9, 2008; Jared has admitted his true identity to Natalie, who wants to know why Pamela lied to the Buchanans.
 Pamela relates Jared's troubled childhood, and explains that she had only wanted to help him.
 Pamela appears again on June 3, 2008, making a surprise appearance at the Buchanan Enterprises shareholders' meeting.
 Reluctant and saddened, she confirms Dorian Lord's reveal that Jared is not really Asa's son.
 On October 19, 2009, Natalie and John McBain find Pamela's corpse at the Buchanan cabin.

-Julia Wheaton

-Julia Wheaton (formerly Medina) is a fictional character on the ABC Daytime soap opera One Life to Live.
-The role was played by actress Linda Thorson from July 1989 through June 1992.
-Julia originally came to town to aid her daughter Gabrielle and remained after she left town.
-Julia was revealed to be the accidental killer of Du Anne Demarest, the blackmailing housekeeper of Victoria Lord Buchanan, and was paralyzed for a time after being in a coma.